-Professor PAUL PILLAR (Georgetown University): The Amiri case seems to be a story out of the wilderness of mirrors department.
+PAUL PILLAR: The Amiri case seems to be a story out of the wilderness of mirrors department.

 SHUSTER: Paul Pillar is a former senior CIA official who now teaches security studies at Georgetown University.

-Mr. KARIM SADJADPOUR (Carnegie Endowment for International Peace): When you have a regime which is deeply unpopular, it makes the covert war in some ways more enticing, because it's easier to recruit disaffected officials within the Iranian system.
+KARIM SADJADPOUR: When you have a regime which is deeply unpopular, it makes the covert war in some ways more enticing, because it's easier to recruit disaffected officials within the Iranian system.

 SHUSTER: After the disputed 2009 presidential election and the brutal crackdown on opposition demonstrators, recruitment may have become even easier for intelligence agencies from the U.S. or Britain or Israel, says Reuel Marc Gerecht, a former CIA agent, now with the Foundation for Defense of Democracies.

-Mr. REUEL MARC GERECHT (Foundation for Defense of Democracies): It may have been the great turning point for people who were revolution-loyal to suddenly look upon the CIA or MI6 or Mossad as a legitimate way to express their opposition to the regime.
+REUEL MARC GERECHT: It may have been the great turning point for people who were revolution-loyal to suddenly look upon the CIA or MI6 or Mossad as a legitimate way to express their opposition to the regime.

 SHUSTER: Tension with ethnic minorities in Iran is widespread, with many feeling disaffected from the central government, notes Karim Sadjadpour.